About Us

 Diane Mastnardo

-Diane Mastnardo has been a licensed massage therapist since 1999 and opened her practice, Mastnardo Massage Therapies, in 2001.
-She approaches wellness holistically, utilizing education and self-awareness through the specificity of touch, to maintain a healthier pain-free life.
+I have been a licensed massage therapist since 1999 and opened my practice, Mastnardo Massage Therapies, in 2001.
+I approach wellness holistically, utilizing education and self-awareness through the specificity of touch, to maintain a healthier pain-free life.

 Marchelle Robinson